 They typically break into the data held by government agencies, banks, hospitals, retailers, and just about every organization.

-They are pretty good as well as in targeting individuals such as celebrities and even porn users among all sorts of people.
+They are pretty good as well as in targeting individuals such as celebrities and even Adult content websites users among all sorts of people.

 What’s surprising is, the media and news often gain firsthand information about a breach or compromised data already on the dark web.